A newly granted patent from Google provides details on how human evaluators may evaluate advertising from Google…

-Google was granted a patent today providing details on the things that it may have been looking at in their evaluation of sponsored search results.
+Google was granted a patent today, providing details on the things it may have been looking at in its evaluation of sponsored search results.
 The patent was first filed in 2004.
 It may only provide a summary of an actual process that was taking place back then.
 The evaluation process from Google has probably evolved since this patent was filed.
-It is interesting for the types of questions that it asks, and the concerns that it addresses in advertisements.
+It is interesting for the types of questions that it asks and the concerns that it addresses in advertisements.
 Here’s a screenshot of a partially filled out evaluation form from the patent:

 The patent is: